raphaelsty/kgsearch/README.md

 pip install git+https://github.com/raphaelsty/kgsearch
 ```

-The application default proposes to search the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
-Entities refer to countries connected by their borders.
+## Quick Start

+The `start` command starts the API and opens the user interface:

 ```sh
 kg start
 ```

+## Custom KG

-You can add your own graph to KGSearch via the command:
+We can add our graph to KGSearch via the command:

 ```sh
 kg add -f data.csv